Skip to main content

 Spousal Open Work Permit

-Accompanying spouses or common-law partners of full-time international students are eligible to apply for an open work permit often known as a Spousal Open Work Permit (SOWP).
+Accompanying spouses or common-law partners of SOME full-time international students are eligible to apply for an open work permit often known as a Spousal Open Work Permit (SOWP).

 Many students and their spouses/common-law partners will choose to apply together (for a Study Permit and Spousal Open Work Permit) before travelling to Canada.
 In this case, if the applications are approved, the study and work permits will be issued upon arrival in Canada and the spouse can begin working right away.